Erechtheus/geolocation/README.md

 # geolocation
 Geolocation prediction for a given Tweet, or a short text.
-The system trains a neural net, as described in ...
+The system trains a neural net, as described in

-## Citation
-If you're using our tool, we kindly ask to cite the following publication:

 	Philippe Thomas and Leonhard Hennig (2017), "Twitter Geolocation Prediction using Neural Networks."
 In Proceedings of GSCL